Sermon: Seeking God's Will (Part Four): Sacrifice

 What about money?
 Did He have people tempting Him with money, or business opportunities?
 “Hey, you can grow Joseph’s business if you just invest with me!”
 He had to think about things like that.

 What about the fame?
 Later on during His ministry, I am sure that He had to resist the impulse to become a “Billy Graham.”
 I say that in a bit of jest, of course, but Billy Graham is known worldwide, a famous religious man.
-Now, Jesus became even more famous than that, but there was still temptations to become more than what He was here for.
+Now, Jesus became even more famous than that, but there were still temptations to become more than what He was here for.

 What about the temptation to power?
 Satan tempted Him with this too.
 He had the power of God in His hands—literally.
 And He had to resist using that power wrongly.